My blog posts likely contain affiliate links, including for the Amazon Associates program.

 While planning your Alaska trip, you might get stuck when it comes time to put together a Denali National Park itinerary.
 There are some special considerations that you need to keep in mind – how to get to and access the park, other activities, seasonal amenities and accommodations, and so on – that make it a little trickier than the year-round city destinations like Anchorage and Fairbanks.

 That’s where I can help.
 I grew up in Alaska, visiting Denali National Park many times as a kid; I also spent one summer working for a major cruise company at their hotel property on the edge of the park.
-More recently, I took two Alaska trips in 2021 that included multi-night stays in Denali – giving me the chance to refresh my memory and provide the most up-to-date advice for Denali travel in 2022 and beyond.
+More recently, I visited Denali in summer 2022 – giving me the chance to refresh my memory and provide the most up-to-date advice for Denali travel in 2024 and beyond.

 In this post, I’ll cover everything you need to know to plan your own Denali itinerary.
 By the end, you’ll know all about the Denali area, visiting Denali National Park, what to do, and where to stay.
 Read on to get started planning your ultimate Denali National Park itinerary.